Posted on July 18, 2018 at 05:03 AM

 Aba Fita had four wives and sired thirteen children, with Abiy being the youngest and born to Aba’s fourth wife Tezeta Wolde.

-She was a converted Christian of the Pentecostal Protestant faith and had six children with Abiy Ahmed’s father.
+She was a converted Christian and had six children with Abiy Ahmed’s father.

 Abiy has stated time and time again how influential his beloved mother was throughout his childhood and they obviously shared a close and fruitful relationship.